Kedar Jadhav: Early life

 Jadhav was born on 26 March 1985 in Pune into a middle-class family which originally hails from Jadhavwadi in Madha in Solapur district.
-He is the youngest of four children.
+He is the youngest of four children, having three sisters.
 His father Mahadev Jadhav was employed as a clerk with the Maharashtra State Electricity Board until his retirement in 2003.

 Jadhav lives in the western Pune locality of Kothrud and started playing cricket at the PYC Hindu Gymkhana.
 He initially represented Rainbow Cricket Club in tennis ball cricket tournaments, before getting selected for the Maharashtra under-19 team in 2004.